Orkhon Valley

 Meals: Breakfast, Lunch, Dinner

-Accommodation: Tourist Camp
+Accommodation: Urgoo Tourist Camp or similar

-Day 10 Tsenkher Hot Spring, Khangai Mountains
+Day 10 Soak in Tsenkher Hot Spring, Hike into Khangai Mountains

 Meals: Breakfast, Lunch, Dinner